 Trying to achieve a tan with baby oil can potentially harm your skin.
 Here’s how:

-- Exposing your skin to the sun after using baby oil increases the risk of sunburn.
+- Performing outdoor activities and exposing your skin to the sun after using baby oil increases the risk of sunburn.
 It also may lead to further peeling and scarring of skin.
 You may even end up with patchy spots on your skin.

-- The sunburns may also increase the risk of skin cancer.
+- Sunburns may also increase the risk of skin cancer.

 - Exposing your skin to the sun for longer periods may make it wrinkled and saggy.
 Photoaging may not become apparent on your skin immediately after tanning with baby oil.
 But you will start observing its effects with time.